ginkov/ansible-tran/docs/developing_modules.rst

         # Check if any changes would be made but don't actually make those changes
         module.exit_json(changed=check_if_system_state_would_be_changed())

-Remember that, as module developer, you are responsible for ensuring that no system state is altered when the user enables check mode.
+记住，as module developer, you are responsible for ensuring that no system state is altered when the user enables check mode.

 If your module does not support check mode, when the user runs Ansible in check